harrybrwn/dispatch/README.md

 # dispatch

-A low information-redundancy cli framework for a quick and dirty way of converting python scripts to a command line tool.
+A low information-redundancy cli framework for a quick and dirty way of converting python a script to a command line tool.

 Inspired by [fire](https://github.com/google/python-fire) and [click](https://click.palletsprojects.com/).